-1. Click on monitoring well IDs for graphs depicting PCE concentrations over the last 2 years in wells exhibiting exceedances of the Class GA Groundwater Standard for this and the previous reporting period.
+- 1. Click on monitoring well IDs for graphs depicting PCE concentrations over the last 2 years in wells exhibiting exceedances of the Class GA Groundwater Standard for this and the previous reporting period. - 2.
+Trend analysis is calculated on an increase or decrease of 5.0 ug/l over a 2-year time frame.